As an Amazon Associate, I earn from qualifying purchases.

 • Don’t overcook the noodles unless you want a mushy cloudy broth.
 I’ll even turn the heat off after 2 minutes of cooking to keep the noodles super firm.
 The hot broth means your soup will continue to “cook” for a bit even off the heat.

-• If you have kids and everyone wants to eat at the same time, adding a splash of cold broth or ice cubes to their bowls will help cool soup for the littles.
+• If you have kids and everyone wants to eat at the same time, adding a splash of cold broth or ice cubes to their bowls will help cool the soup for the littles.

 a large ramen noodle bowl with peppers and hard boiled eggs